 In this guide, we’re going to talk about how to use the SQL AND and OR operators.
 We’ll walk through an example of each of these operators to help you get started.
 Without further ado, let’s get started!

-What is the SQL AND Operator?
+What is the SQL AND Statement?

 SELECT column1, column2 FROM table WHERE condition1 AND condition2;